espressomd/espresso/doc/sphinx/advanced_methods.rst

 the local fluid velocity, i.e., they do not possess a mass nor a friction coefficient (this is different from the Object-in-Fluid method below).
-We implement these marker points as virtual tracer particles which are not integrated using the usual velocity-verlet scheme, but instead are propagated using a simple Euler algorithm with the local fluid velocity (if the ``IMMERSED_BOUNDARY`` feature is turned on).
+We implement these marker points as virtual tracer particles which are not integrated using the usual velocity-Verlet scheme, but instead are propagated using a simple Euler algorithm with the local fluid velocity (if the ``IMMERSED_BOUNDARY`` feature is turned on).